vyasaka/vedica-one/README.md

-# vedica-one
+# vya-dev-repo-share-01

-Vedica Project 1
+Vyasaka Developer Repository - from 10.May.2020